 • Are there other things about these products that can be improved upon?

 • Is there high demand and low competition that outweighs the quality of the competitor's listing?

-...these are just a few things to consider, but once again, we recommend tracking those items using the Product Tracker to give you more data points to make an informed decision.
+These are just a few things to consider, so we recommend tracking those items to get more data points to make an informed decision.